Ledig stilling på Universitetet i Oslo

 - Minimum grade B or equivalent for the Master’s degree (ECTS grading scale)

-- Fluent oral and written communication skills in English and a Scandinavian language
+- Fluent oral and written communication skills in English and Norwegian

 - Strong interest in the study of reading skill